Kit Malthouse: Deputy Mayor for Policing (2008–2012)

-Member of Parliament for North West Hampshire (2015–present)
+Parliamentary career

+Malthouse first stood for parliament in Liverpool Wavertree at the 1997 general election, where he came third with 10.8% of the vote behind the Liberal Democrat candidate Richard Kemp and the incumbent Labour Party MP Jane Kennedy.

-On 4 July 2014 it was announced that Malthouse would be selected as the Conservative candidate in the 2015 general election for the North West Hampshire constituency.
+On 4 July 2014 it was announced that Malthouse would be selected as the Conservative candidate in the 2015 general election for North West Hampshire.
 The seat had been occupied by Sir George Young since 1997, who announced in 2013 that he would retire in 2015.
 In March 2015 Malthouse resigned his position as Deputy Mayor of London to concentrate on his parliamentary campaign; the office remained vacant until 2016.
-He won the seat in North West Hampshire with a majority of 23,943.
+Malthouse won the seat with 58.1% of the vote, and with a majority of 23,943, (43.4%), an increase from 18,583 at the 2010 general election.

-In March 2016, Malthouse was asked by Andover's MS Society to step down from his role as a patron.
+In March 2016, Malthouse was asked by the MS Society in Andover, a town in his constituency, to step down from his role as a patron.
 The charity felt he was no longer suitable for the role as he had recently voted to cut ESA to the same level as JSA for those in the Work Related Activity Group (WRAG).

+At the snap 2017 general election Malthouse was re-elected, increasing his vote share by 4% to 62.1% but seeing his majority reduced from 23,943 to 22,679.

 He served as Minister of State for Family Support in 2018 and Minister of State for Housing and Planning from 2018 to 2019.
 Malthouse was credited as the convener of an agreement between two Conservative party factions on Brexit which aimed to rewrite the Irish backstop.
 The House of Commons voted down the agreement in March 2019 after EU negotiators criticised it as unrealistic.
 On 27 May 2019, Malthouse announced that he was standing in the Conservative Party leadership election to replace Theresa May.
 On 4 June 2019, Malthouse announced that he was withdrawing from the contest.

 In July 2019, Prime Minister Boris Johnson appointed Malthouse to the position of Minister for Policing, succeeding Nick Hurd.
 In addition to his role as Minister of State for Policing, Malthouse took on additional responsibilities as a Minister of State at the Ministry for Justice.

+At the 2019 general election Malthouse was again re-elected with 62.1% of the vote, but with an increased majority of 26,308.

 In July 2022, Malthouse was appointed Chancellor of the Duchy of Lancaster.
 In July 2022, Malthouse chaired a COBRA meeting of the civil contingencies committee to discuss the escalating heat waves in the United Kingdom.
-After the meeting, he stated "if people don’t have to travel, this may be a moment to work from home."
+After the meeting, he stated "if people don't have to travel, this may be a moment to work from home."

 In September 2022, he was appointed Secretary of State for Education, serving in that role until shortly after Liz Truss resigned on 25 October 2022.

+At the 2024 general election, Malthouse was again re-elected, with a decreased vote share of 35% and a decreased majority of 3,288.